Danica [dan-ee-kah]

 Background

-To date, I have consistently served in community outreach programs and student associations during my time at Western.
+During my studies at Western University (WesternU), I have consistently dedicated my time to service work within my university community and municipal community through university/student governance and community-embedded outreach programs.
 Throughout all four years of my BA, I volunteered with Learning it Together (LiT): a student-led health promotion mentorship program for elementary grade children in London, ON.
 In my fourth undergraduate year, I served as Director for LiT and restructured its programming to focus on digital literacy.
-I continued to volunteer with LiT while completing my MA, in addition to serving as a Councillor for the Graduate English Society (GES) at the Society of Graduate Students (SOGS).
+I continued to volunteer with LiT while completing my MA, in addition to serving as a Councillor for the Graduate English Society (GES) at the Society of Graduate Students (SOGS): Western's graduate student government, advocacy, and non-profit organization.

 At the start of my doctoral studies, I served as a PhD Faculty Council Representative for the Graduate Health Information Science Student Association (GHISSA) and advocated for its membership at departmental meetings.
 During the second year of my doctoral studies, I served as President for GHISSA and worked with my colleagues to strengthen intra- and inter-program collaboration within the Faculty of Information and Media Studies (FIMS).

 During the fall of 2021, I was part of the organizing team of the September 17th 2021 Anti-Gender Based Sexual Violence Walk Out at Western University which mobilized a group of over 10,000 attendees and sparked a nationwide movement across postsecondary campuses to address gender-based violence within post-secondary communities.
-Following this event, I co-founded the Safe Campus Coalition (SCC) with those same colleagues.
-The SCC is committed to taking a trauma-informed approach to educating, supporting, and building community across Canadian post-secondary campuses to work against the perpetuation of gender-based violence within educational spaces and student populations.
-At Western, the SCC has been a consultant involved with the university's Action Committee on Gender-Based & Sexual Violence which is tasked with making an action plan and recommendations for changing Western's culture.
+Following this event, I co-founded the non-profit organization Safe Campus Coalition (SCC) with those same colleagues.
+SCC is committed to taking a trauma-informed approach to educating, supporting, and building community across Canadian post-secondary campuses to work against the perpetuation of gender-based violence within educational spaces and student populations.

 2021-22 Vice President Academic, SOGS